 Tip #1: Prepare Interns for Success

-All of these questions are designed to efficiently locate the interns that are really passionate about the field and have the necessary enthusiasm, experience and open-mindedness to make it happen.
+All of the questions you ask in your internship interview should be designed to efficiently locate the interns that are really passionate about the field and have the necessary skills, traits, experience and open-mindedness to be a good fit.

 Tip #2: Run an Intern Orientation

-Having an orientation for new interns is an awesome way to establish clear expectations early on and subtly – and perhaps not so subtly – let interns know what’s expected of them if they’re to succeed in their new role.
+Having an orientation for new interns is the best way to establish clear expectations early on let interns know what’s expected of them if they’re to succeed in their new role.